Help with basic concepts and getting started with Craftybase.

 Manufactures increase your product stock and decrease your material stock.

-Expenses are used to track costs and to increase your material stock.
+Purchases are used to track costs and to increase your material stock.

 Orders track your sales of products to customers and decrease your stock on hand.